 Party of the Left: The Party of the Left seeks to develop its Members as people and leaders and to develop a new vision of the Left.
 As such, the Party provides an open atmosphere for rigorous debate on topics that divide the Left.
 Through debates, spirited discussions, and activist events, the Party is ever-conscious of its essential relevance – always striving “to bring discourse to the outside world, and the outside world to discourse.”

-Federalist Party: The Federalist Party is the youngest party in the Union.
-It is a party for conservatives that seek to cultivate a knowledge of the ideas, cultural practices, and institutions that are essential to preserving the United States.
-Members coalesce around a shared wariness of such modern social phenomena as the breakdown of the family, apathetic relativism, scientistic materialism, and the homogeneity of suburban sprawl.
+Federalist Party: The Federalist Party is the youngest party of the Yale Political Union.
+It is a party for conservatives who seek to cultivate a knowledge of the ideas, cultural practices, and institutions that are essential to preserving the United States of America.
+Members of the Federalist Party coalesce around shared emphases upon traditional family values, religious faith, strong communal ties, and virtuous living, while viewing such modern social phenomena as the breakdown of the family, loss of religious faith, apathetic relativism, scientific materialism, and the homogeneity of suburban sprawl as causes for concern.

 Tory Party: The Tory Party is the foremost society of conservatives within the Yale Political Union and the party of “reasoned conservatism” at Yale.
 The Party was founded in 1969 and is known for its thriving alumni network; a strong tendency towards the British aesthetic; and its fondness for speeches delivered with wit and levity.
 Tory debates cover a broad spectrum of topics, running the gamut from current events, modern politics, history, philosophy, aesthetics, popular culture, and campus life.
 The Tory Party requires all members to identify as “conservative” but does not maintain any party line, inviting conservatives of all kinds to petition for membership, and those of all political ideologies to visit the Tory floor.